AlyssaRodri/semantic-html/README.md

-# semantic-html
-Homework Assignment 1
+# Semantic HTML Homework Assignment

+## Objectives

+In this project,